-One of the few negative notes involves the Rack of Lamb.
-Dining companions have ordered it several times, and they all reported that it was unexplainably bland.
-The menu touts lots of spices, dijon, and a dried cherry demi-glace, but these particular “spies, moles and operatives” are regulars at Parkway and stick by their verdicts.
-After I sedated them enough to steal a bite, I agreed that the meat was nicely cooked, but could have benefitted from a heavier application of the spices and mustard.
-Carnivores should not worry, however: Parkway redeems itself nicely with the Oven Roasted Airline Chicken Breast (a quarter white-meat chicken adorned with a BBQ sauce that hints of tropical fruit, plopped squarely onto Mac ‘n’ Cheese with firm, bright green beans).
-My regular dining companion is addicted to it.
+One of the stars of the show is the Rack of Lamb.
+The menu touts lots of spices, dijon, and a dried cherry demi-glace, and this dish delivers on that promise.
+Another delicious plate is the chicken quarter.
+It hints of a BBQ sauce redolent of tropical fruit.
 Another star is the Soy-Maple-Mirin Glazed Salmon.
 The combination of salty soy sauce, maple syrup and the sweet Japanese rice wine (Mirin) deposits a delicate caramelization onto the fish.
 It is paired with a quinoa tabbouleh and colorful vegetables (quinoa is a cereal-like seed related to beets and spinach, filling in for the more traditional bulgur wheat component).

 On two of my visits I had the Bone-in Veal Chop.
 It was darkly seared on the outside and baked to a moist pinkness on the inside.
 The lightly savory topping of mushrooms and tarragon/cognac cream encouraged the flavor of the beef to shine through nicely.
 The whole thing was nestled in buttery mashers and crispy, firm asparagus.
 At the risk of re-annoying the Chronic Complainers, this is a dish not to be missed.
 On subsequent visits, companions also ordered and enjoyed the crab cakes (drizzled with sweet-chili remoulade and accompanied by silky Yukon Gold mashers and a particularly surprising edamame/corn/bell pepper succotash).